 There will be a prize-winner in each category, and an overall winner.
 Additionally, the panel will award two student prizes, one for UK undergraduates and one for UK post-graduate students.
 We welcome student work in any form that engages public audiences or deals with the roles of heritage, history and historians in public life.

-The selection panel will consist of: Professor Mary Beard (University of Cambridge); Dr. Alix Green (University of Essex); Professor Aled Jones; Professor Ludmilla Jordanova (Chair, Durham University); Dr Olwen Purdue (Queen’s University, Belfast); Professor John Tosh (Roehampton University); and a representative of the Historical Association.
+The selection panel will consist of: Professor Tony Badger (President, The Historical Association); Professor Mary Beard (University of Cambridge); Dr. Alix Green (University of Essex); Professor Aled Jones; Professor Ludmilla Jordanova (Chair, Durham University); Dr Olwen Purdue (Queen’s University, Belfast); Professor John Tosh (Roehampton University).

 Nominations opened on December 1st 2016 and will be reviewed throughout the year, with the last entries accepted on November 30th 2017.
+Nominations should be made as early as possible to ensure the judges have adequate time to review submissions, especially for exhibitions.
 Winners will be announced early in 2018.
 Please see below for guidelines and nomination forms.
-Any queries can be sent to Melanie Ransom (firstname.lastname@example.org).
+Any queries can be sent to Melanie Ransom (email@example.com).

 Public History Prize 2015